At a Glance

 Earn Your Teaching Credential and Master’s Degree

 Azusa Pacific University’s 2042 Single Subject Teaching Credential and master's program prepares teachers for positions at the middle and high school levels (6-12) and as K-12 specialists in art, music, and physical education.
-Upon completion, the credential candidate will have earned both a 2042 Preliminary Single Subject Teaching Credential and a Master of Arts in Education: Teaching.
+Upon completion, the credential candidate will have earned both a 2042 Single Subject Teaching Credential and a Master of Arts in Education: Teaching.

 The program, approved by the Commission on Teacher Credentialing (CTC) and National Council for Accreditation of Teacher Education (NCATE, transitioning to CAEP), meets pre-professional and professional course requirements, and is accompanied by practical classroom application in middle schools and high schools.

 Whether you are looking to fortify your teaching qualifications or are making a career change from another field, this program geared for the working adult learner produces educators known for their skill and compassion.